biomoff/UoA_Metagenomics_Workshop/README.md

 It should take about 1 hour and 5 minutes to run.

-## Inspecting the output of Metawrap's XXXX module
+## Inspecting the output of Metawrap's bin refinement module

-This step will produce various outputs and intermediate files:
+This step will produce various outputs and intermediate files in the `4_Bin-refinement` directory:

 > figures
 > maxbin2_bins